parjanya5797/Kathoctober/README.md

 ![hack](https://user-images.githubusercontent.com/48166328/94787275-ba253600-03ef-11eb-8822-6b34943e9104.jpeg)

-## Make Open source contribution and be part of hactoberfest, win tShort and goodies
+## Make Open source contribution and be part of hactoberfest, win T-shirt and goodies

 This repo is made with an objective to encourage Nepalese dev on open source contribution and to be part of hactoberfest.